-The Chattanooga motor scooter accident laws are the same as regular traffic laws.
+Motor scooter laws are the same as regular traffic laws.
 A moped or scooter with less than 50 ccs is not required to be registered and titled, so an individual can avoid those expenses and insurance for these smaller mopeds and scooters.
 The Tennessee driver’s license must be valid if an individual is operating a scooter of any size engine.

 If someone operates a scooter that is bigger than 50 ccs, they must take a class and license test to have a special motorcycle license.
 If an individual does not have a valid license to operate a motor vehicle on public roadways, they may not operate a motorized scooter with an engine of 50 ccs or less in Chattanooga, Tennessee.

-Motor scooters with an engine of less than 50 ccs may be operated by anyone with a valid driver’s license on the roads around Chattanooga.
-Motor scooter operators still must obey the rules of the road no different than a person with a full, Class N motorcycle license and no different than a person operating a motor vehicle.
+Motor scooters with an engine of fewer than 50 ccs may be operated by anyone with a valid driver’s license on the roads around Chattanooga.
+Vespa operators still must obey the rules of the road no different than a person with a full, Class N motorcycle license and no different than a person operating a motor vehicle.

 All traffic laws, lights, stop signs, rights of way, and other traffic laws must be observed and obeyed by someone operating a motor scooter with less than 50 ccs, because it is still a motorized vehicle on the road with other cars.
 An individual must wear a helmet and a Tennessee driver’s license.

 The key threshold in differentiating mopeds, Vespas, and motor scooters from motorcycles is the 50 cc engine size.
 This means that an engine of 50 ccs or smaller is not subject to the same requirements of motorcycles and scooters with heavier engines that are larger than 50 ccs.
 An individual is not subject to the insurance requirements.
-They should, however, contact a Chattanooga motor scooter accident lawyer to learn more.
+They should, however, contact a Chattanooga lawyer to learn more about motor scooter wrecks.

 They are not subject to the licensure requirements of the larger bikes, having to take special classes and certification.
 They are not required to register and title the vehicle when they are smaller in size.
 However, an individual is not capable of going on certain roads in Tennessee when they have a smaller size.